 Texas Law and Federal Law on Transfers of Firearms to Juveniles

-Gun laws place restrictions on the types of guns people may legally carry, own, and use to achieve this delicate balance between freedom and public safety.
-Federal law makes it unlawful to use, carry, manufacture, or sell fully automatic weapons, such as machine guns or semi-automatic assault weapons, made after October 1, 1993.
-It is also generally illegal under federal law to possess short-barreled shotguns, short-barreled rifles, machine guns, silencers, and destructive devices.
+Gun laws restrict the types of guns people may legally carry, own, and use to achieve this delicate balance between freedom and public safety.
+Federal law makes using, carrying, manufacturing, or selling fully automatic weapons unlawful.
+These include machine guns or semi-automatic assault weapons made after October 1, 1993.
+Under federal law, it is also generally illegal to possess short-barreled shotguns, rifles, machine guns, silencers, and destructive devices.

-Laws also set limitations on the types of individuals who may assert Second Amendment rights.
+Laws also limit the types of individuals who may assert Second Amendment rights.
 The law prevents persons judged or perceived as threats to public safety from carrying a gun.
-Federal and state laws also limit the gun rights of juveniles under age 18 since the law perceives them as not yet sufficiently responsible to possess and use firearms.
+Federal and state laws also limit the gun rights of juveniles under 18.
+The law perceives them as not yet sufficiently responsible to possess and use firearms.

 Federal law only restricts juveniles from carrying, owning, and using handguns.
 Under federal law, a “handgun” is a firearm with a short stock designed for a person to fire with one hand.
 Any combination of parts from which a person could assemble a similar firearm also meets the definition.